 Complaints can be concluded by referral to a Provincial Court Judge for a hearing; admission of a disciplinary default by an officer; or resolution through an informal mediation process.
-Of the 214 files opened in 2016, 92 were resolved at intake or following preliminary enquiries, no complaints were resolved through mediation, two (2) were referred to a hearing, while others were abandoned by the complainant or closed as there was insufficient evidence to justify referral to a hearing.
+Of the 190 files opened in 2017, 81 were resolved at intake or following preliminary enquiries, one complaint was resolved through mediation, while others were abandoned by the complainant or closed as there was insufficient evidence to justify referral to a hearing.